coconut-svsm/svsm/Documentation/DOC-GUIDELINES.md

 /// This function is marked as `unsafe` because it uses unsafe assembly.
 /// It is the responsibility of the caller to ensure the following:
 ///
-/// 1.
-The pointer `data` must be valid and properly allocated memory.
+/// 1. `src` and `dst` must point to valid memory.
 /// 2.
-The length `len` must accurately represent the number of elements in
+The length `len` must accurately represent the number of bytes in
 ///   `data`.
-/// 3.
-The caller must also ensure that the memory is correctly initialized
+/// 3. `src` must be correctly initialized.
 ///
 pub unsafe fn example_memcpy<T>(dest: *mut T, src: *const T, len: usize) {
     // Ensure the pointers are not null